davide2894/portfolio/new-year-new-portfolio-.md

 Probably the issue is to be located on .section or content classes.

 Tomorrow morning I'm going to check this problem out.
 If it's not solved I'll leave it because I need to continue the course now, in order to meet upcoming projects deeadlines

+## Day 9 - Thu 5/4/18
+Need to fix the link that doesn't work.
+Fixed the link changing color when shouldn't.

+6:45am - now I want to make the html accessible.

+1:05pm - trying to add fade in on scroll.
+It should work but somehow it doesn't.
+I don't understand.
+Observer works.
+Entries are registered, class show is added but doesn't work.
+Could it be that it's not specific?
+So .show class gets added and removed when necessary.
+It works, so that shouldn't be the problem.
+Then it means the problem is in CSS, not JS.
+So CSS .show class is not specific enough?

+opacity is applied but show class doesn't apply.

+show is added but doesn't apply.
+Why???

+2:09pm - sass was probably not injecting again....Anyway: now this freaking feature is working.